Building a REST Service with Scala

 HTTP Layer

-Spray framework is used for building REST/HTTP-based integration layer which is responsible for serving HTTP requests.
-You can review Spray documentation and examples ([5],[15]) to understand basics.
+The Spray framework is used to build a REST/HTTP-based integration layer that serves HTTP requests.
+You can review the Spray documentation and examples ([5], [15]) to understand the basics.

 REST service is running inside an Akka actor.
 But service logic (with a Spray route structure) is implemented separately.
-This fact allows us to test its logic independently from an actor behavior.
+This fact allows us to test its logic independently of an actor’s behavior.

-Let's consider complete Spray route structure (list of available endpoints is described at the beginning of an article).
+Let’s consider the complete Spray route structure (the list of available endpoints is described at the beginning of the article).

 val rest = respondWithMediaType(MediaTypes.`application/json`) {